mikysett/big-is-tiny/README.md

 # Big is Tiny (BiT) - Big changes made simple

-BiT is a basic and simple tool to split your big branches into smaller PR to improve development speed, reduce reviews times and improve their quality.
+BiT is a basic and simple tool to split your big branches into smaller PRs to improve development speed, reduce reviews times and improve their quality.

 ## Key features

-- Automatically split a big branch in multiple sub-branches and PRs
+- Automatically split a big branch in multiple sub-branches and PRs based on domains paths
 - Cleanup mode to delete the created branches/PRs
 - Dry-run mode to evaluate the changes before to apply them
 - Create PRs as draft to refine them before asking reviews
-- Templates for commit messages, PRs and branch names
+- Templates for domain based commit messages, PRs and branch names
 - Supported Platforms: `GitHub`, `Azure`
 - Customizable with a `config.json` file